zkoss/zk-mvvm-book/shadow_elements/ui_template_injection.md

 ```
 Apply a Template inside a Template

-Everything is fine so far except those sub-menu are not rendered.
-That's because in template menu, we just render a menu node itself as a `<nav>` and doesn't render its sub-menu.
-A node in a sub-menu is also a menu node, and it could also have sub-menu.
-We still need to render a sub-menu node like we do for a menu node, using a control structure.
+Everything is fine so far except that those sub-menu are not rendered.
+That's because in template menu, we just render a menu node itself as a `<nav>` and don't render its sub-menu.
+A node in a sub-menu is also a menu node, and it could also have a sub-menu.
+We still need to render a sub-menu node like we would do for a menu node, using a control structure.
 The best thing is: we don't need to repeat ourselves in template menu again.
 We can just apply the template iterate to iterate a collection of menu nodes recursively.

 All 3 templates used in this example